-The module aims to allow students to understand the ways in which ideas, structures, and actors together shape political life, both individually and collectively and on the regional, national, and international levels.
+The module aims to allow students to understand how ideas, structures, and actors shape domestic, regional, and international politics and processes and how these different levels interact.
 It trains students in thinking across disciplinary boundaries and to understand the complexity of modern political life.